top of page

 If an owner reserves prime weeks for personal use, those weeks cannot produce income.
 In a short-stay model, they may also remove some of the strongest revenue periods from the calendar.
 A property can still perform well, but the owner should recognise that lifestyle use has an opportunity cost.

 That does not make the investment weaker.
 It simply means the return should be judged more broadly.
 The asset is providing utility, flexibility and market exposure as well as income.
-For many affluent buyers, that combination is more attractive than pursuing a slightly higher yield in a less desirable property they would never choose to use themselves.
+For qualifying non-EU buyers, a €300,000+ new-build purchase also secures Cyprus Permanent Residency, adding a residency pathway to the return equation.
+For many affluent buyers, that combination of income, appreciation, personal use and residency eligibility is more attractive than pursuing a slightly higher yield in a less desirable property they would never choose to use themselves.

 What this case study suggests for serious buyers

 The central lesson is simple: yields in Cyprus can be attractive, but the best outcomes are rarely accidental.
-In Larnaca, a premium flat with strong location credentials and professional management can support gross yields above 5 per cent on a long let and stronger net performance under a well-run short-stay model.
-Yet those figures depend on disciplined execution, not optimistic assumptions.
+In Larnaca, a premium flat with strong location credentials and professional management can support gross yields above 5% on a long let and stronger net performance under a well-run short-stay model, with capital appreciation adding a meaningful additional layer.

 This is precisely why many sophisticated investors favour a developer with full control over design, execution, delivery and ongoing property management.
 Where one operator remains accountable across the lifecycle, forecasting tends to be sharper and ownership tends to be simpler.
 In a market like Larnaca, that operational clarity can be just as valuable as the property itself.